Spanish Car Brands

 Hurtan Logo

-Juan Hurtado González wanted to create his dream car: a retro sports car.
-He realized this idea in the 1980s and then opened his car production inspired by the success.
-This is how Hurtan Desarrollos SL was born, which in 1992 presented the first model, the Albaycín T2.
+Juan Hurtado Gonzalez wanted to create the car of his dreams – a retro sports car.
+He realized this idea in the 1980s, and then, inspired by the success, he opened his automobile production facility.
+Thus was born the company Hurtan Desarrollos SL, which introduced its first model, the Albaycín T2, in 1992.
 The family business is now based in Granada.
 It produces sports cars and electric cars with a classic body.
-The son of the founder does not change tradition and continues to develop ultra-modern cars in the style of the 1950s.
+The founder’s son does not change tradition and continues to develop ultra-modern cars in the style of the 1950s.

 Cupra